bifurcationkit/BifurcationKit.jl/docs/src/tutorials3.md

 $$\begin{array} { l } { X ( t , z = 0 ) = X ( t , z = 1 ) = α } \\ { Y ( t , z = 0 ) = Y ( t , z = 1 ) = β / α } \end{array}$$

 These equations have been introduced to reproduce an oscillating chemical reaction.
 There is an obvious equilibrium $(α, β / α)$.
-Here, we consider bifurcation with respect to the parameter $l$.
+Here, we consider bifurcations with respect to the parameter $l$.

 We start by writing the PDE